LinkedIn Text Formatter: Bold, Italic & Unicode Guide

 LinkedIn doesn't allow rich text formatting in posts.
 The platform strips out HTML and traditional formatting when you paste content.
 However, Unicode mathematical alphanumeric symbols provide a workaround.

-These aren't formatting applied to normal letters—they're entirely different Unicode characters.
-Regular "A" is U+0041, while Bold "A" (𝗔) is U+1D5D4.
-Your device renders these as styled text.
+These aren't formatting applied to normal letters--they're entirely different Unicode characters.
+Regular "A" is U+0041, while Bold "A" (U+1D5D4) is a separate character your device renders as styled text.

 How Our LinkedIn Text Formatter Works